lobaro/restic-backup-docker/README.md

 Additionally you can see the the full log, including restic output, of the last execution in `/var/log/backup-last.log`.
 When the backup fails the log is copied to `/var/log/restic-error-last.log`.
 If configured, you can find the full output of the mail notification in `/var/log/mail-last.log`.

+# Use the running container

+Assuming the container name is `restic-backup-var`

+You can execute restic with ` docker exec -ti restic-backup-var restic`

+## Backup

+To execute a backup manually independent of the CRON run:

+    docker exec -ti restic-backup-var /bin/backup

+Backup a single file or directory

+    docker exec -ti restic-backup-var restic backup /data/path/to/dir --tag my-tag

+## Restore

+You might want to mount a separate hostvolume at e.g. `/restore` to not override existing data while restoring.

+Get your snapshot ID with

+    docker exec -ti restic-backup-var restic snapshots

+e.g. `abcdef12`

+     docker exec -ti restic-backup-var restic restore --include /data/path/to/files --target / abcdef12

+The target is `/` since all data backed up should be inside the host mounted `/data` dir.
+If you mount `/restore` you should set `--target /restore` and data will end up in `/restore/data/path/to/files`.

 # Customize the Container

 The container is setup by setting [environment variables](https://docs.docker.com/engine/reference/run/#/env-environment-variables) and [volumes](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems).